tonethar/IGME-230-GDD-Spring-2018/notes/HW-php-fact-of-the-day.md

 </form>
 ```

 **Make sure that your final version of *HW-random-fact.php* has this button.
+When the user clicks this button the page will be reloaded and they will see a new random fact.
 You will probably also want to use CSS to style it up a little - see the example below:**

 ![Screenshot](_images/php-fact-of-the-day-HW-4.jpg)